Confusion Hill, Santa Clarita, California

 1939 photo showing Ramon and Juanita Somavia (from here)

-Page 2061 of the Bulletin of the American Association of Petroleum Geologists, Vol. 33, No. 12 (December 1949).
+Possible first usage of "Confusion Hill" from the Bulletin of the American Association of Petroleum Geologists, Vol. 33, No. 12 (December 1949), p.2061.
 Abstract for "Geology of Placerita Canyon Oil Field" by Robin Willis.

 Aerial view of Confusion Hill and vicinity in 1947.
 Sierra Highway is cutting through almost vertically on the right of the photo.
 The Quigley Canyon siphon of the Los Angeles Aqueduct is the short, almost vertical, line in the lower left.
 Placerita Canyon is just out of view below (south of) this photo.
 There are no visible signs of any kind of oil activity anywhere in the photo.
 (Photo from historicaerials.com.)

 Same Aerial view in 1952.
 The difference is quite dramatic.
 Put a circle around that activity and you have Confusion Hill.